Votline/PowerCheck/README.md

-# PowerCheck - Minimalist Battery Monitor
+# PowerChecker - Minimalist Battery Monitor

-PowerCheck is a lightweight battery monitoring application built with OpenGL and GLFW.
+PowerChecker is a lightweight battery monitoring application built with OpenGL and GLFW.

 ## Description